uaf-math/calc1/How to update stuff.md

-- To update header on website, go to calc1/_data/general.yml
+- To update header on website, go to _data/general.yml
+- To update body of landing page, go to index.md
+- To update menu _data/toc.yaml
+  - To share schedule, you need to "Publish" the sheet and copy the resulting URL into the menu.